HugPhiluu/booth-currency-converter/README.md

 ### 3. Build the Extension

-This will package the extension into a zip file in the `bin/` folder:
+This will package the extension into zip files in the `bin/` folder for both Chrome and Firefox:

 ```sh
 npm run build
 ```

-- Output: `bin/build.zip` (ready for upload or distribution)
+- Output: `bin/chrome.zip` (Chrome, Manifest V3), `bin/firefox.zip` (Firefox, Manifest V2)

 ### 4. Load as Unpacked Extension